← Heimdall Docs

 Invites

 Invites let existing users bring new users into an App.
-When you create an invite, Heimdall generates a unique link with configurable expiration and a maximum number of uses.
+When you create an invite, Heimdall generates a unique code with configurable expiration and a maximum number of uses.
 You control which role the invitee receives on acceptance.

 Invite lifecycle

 • 2.
-Heimdall returns an invite token and link
+Heimdall returns an invite code

 How it all fits together